 Origin and History

-After the Thirty Years War, was raised in Kassel a mounted unit of Duke’s own bodyguards.
+After the Thirty Years War, a mounted unit was raised in Kassel as the Prince’s own bodyguards.
 In 1648, this unit of 102 horsemen, was designated Leibgarde zu Pferd (Horse Lifeguards).

 Between 1716 and 1730, the title of the unit was changed in Garde du Corps.
 It consisted of two companies.

 In 1730, the unit was suppressed and the personnel distributed in the other mounted units.

 In 1760, Frederick II succeeded his father Wilhelm VIII, a new unit, the squadron of the Garde du Corps, of two companies was raised with picked horsemen chosen among the mounted regiments.